psytau/browsergment/README.md

-##BROswer SEGMENTATION
+##BROWSER GMENTATION

-This is a simple project that attemts to expose Chrome's Natrual Language Segmentation to JavaScript.
+This is a simple project that attempts to expose Chrome's natural language segmentation to JavaScript.

 ### Dev Setup